 1. Launch your affiliate site with existing content

-Resist the temptation to spread the word about your new affiliate website before it’s ready.
-Pro affiliate marketer Stacey MacNaught says, “Over the last two years, by far the greatest performing sites for us have been those where we’d created 20+ pieces of content before putting a website live.
+Pro affiliate marketer Stacey MacNaught says, “Over the last two years, by far the greatest performing sites for us have been those where we’d created 20-plus pieces of content before putting a website live.

 2. Diversify your affiliate partners

-Speaking of diversification, don’t put all of your affiliate eggs into one basket.
-While rare, a company always has the right to close down their affiliate program, deny payouts, or slash commission rates.
+Don’t put all of your affiliate eggs into one basket.
+A company may choose to close down its affiliate program, deny payouts, or slash commission rates.

-(Just take Amazon Associates, for example, which infamously cut commissions across all product categories.
-Amazon affiliates promoting home improvement items had their commissions cut from 8% to 3% with just a week’s notice.)
+For example, the Amazon Associates program notably cut commissions in April 2020 across numerous product categories.
+Amazon affiliates promoting home improvement items had their commissions cut from 8% to 3% with a week’s notice.

-A good rule of thumb: Never let one affiliate partner make more than 50% of your revenue.
-That way, if the worst does happen, you’re not left totally out of pocket.
+A good rule of thumb: One affiliate partner shouldn’t make up more than 50% of your revenue.
+That way, if an affiliate network cuts rates or shutters its affiliate marketing program, your business doesn’t sustain a significant financial hit.
 It’s easier to replace half of your revenue than all of it.

 3. Own the relationship with your audience

 This affiliate marketing tip doesn’t have to be anything complex.
-Simply add a pop-up box to your website that gives people something in return for subscribing to your newsletter, like a free checklist or discount code (more on those later).
+Simply add a pop-up box to your website that gives people something in return for subscribing to your newsletter, like a free checklist or discount code.

 4. Become affiliates for audience-recommended products

-An affiliate marketer’s audience is clearly key in their success.
-A superb, under-utilized way to build that audience—while also building passive income—is to become an affiliate for the products your target audience recommends.
+An affiliate marketer’s audience is key in their success.
+A superb, under-utilized way to build that audience—while leveraging your ideas for passive income—is to become an affiliate for the products your audience recommends.

 Michael Keenan, co-founder of Peak Freelance, did this with his freelance writing community.
 He recognized members were looking for a new customer relationship management (CRM) tool, so he tested a bunch of popular options.
-Bonsai came out on top, and Michael joined its affiliate marketing program and got paid to recommend a tool he already liked and his audience were searching for.
+Bonsai came out on top, and Michael joined its affiliate marketing program and was paid to recommend a tool he already liked—and that his audience was searching for.

 5. Know the ins and outs of the products you’re recommending